341 Broome Street New York, NY 10013

 This friendly and discreet cocktail bar, very popular among the locals, offers a relaxed and very welcoming atmosphere with top-quality service.

-Serving high-quality food, all-day breakfast, snacks and mains the Randolph at Broome is the perfect place to grab a bite in a friendly atmosphere.
-Enjoy this European style café, decorated with old bric-a-brac and fans.
+A perfect place to grab a bite in a friendly atmosphere.
+Enjoy this South American style café, decorated with old bric-a-brac and fans.